kkufieta/sealmess/README.md

-# SealMess - Meal delivery service
+# sealmess - Meal delivery service
-This is the Capstone Project for the Fullstack Web Developer Nanodegree at Udacity.
+This is the Capstone Project for the [Fullstack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) at Udacity.

 For this project, I chose to implement a simplified meal delivery service inspired by Seamless.